spicata/spicata99/wagan.md

 - dominant narrative locks the non-European subject into a Western world view.
 - Indigenous: (sic) people as ‘the other’ as ‘untouchable’, ‘savage’, native, ‘the blacks’.
+- go beyond the linear historical model of colonisation and view it in a post-structuralist context.
+- Postcolonial theorists and writers also advance the creation of new hybrid spaces in-between, in which other identities beyond the colonial binaries might be found.
+‘Cultural identities are both fragmented and in a constant state of flux’
+-